 Biomedical Engineering (BME) and Biomedical Science (BMS) Graduate Programs

 The School of Biomedical Engineering, Science and Health Systems is a nationally recognized center of research and graduate education.
 It offers multidisciplinary graduate instruction and research on both a full- and part-time basis.
-The faculty includes individuals with engineering, physics, mathematics, biostatistics, life science, medical, and clinical specialties.
-Multidisciplinary research is carried out through collaboration among Drexel University faculty members and with several medical schools and hospitals in the Philadelphia area.
-All MS programs require a minimum of 45 quarter term credits (equivalent to 30 semester credits), and can be completed in less than 2 years.
+The graduate school faculty includes individuals with engineering, physics, mathematics, biostatistics, life science, medical, and clinical specialties.

 Biomedical Engineering (BME) Master of Science (MS) Degree